PT-020 and a Broken Bulkhead Connector

 Cutting the thread

-means the existing bulkhead hole doesn't need to be altered.
-You simply remove
+housing means the existing bulkhead hole doesn't need to be altered.
+You simply

-the broken Olympus connector in its entirety.
-Having never cut threads in anything
+remove the broken Olympus connector in its entirety.
+Having never cut threads

-since my school days (20+ years ago) I was going to pracitce on a spare piece
+in anything since my school days (20+ years ago) I was going to pracitce on

 As it stood, the housing was next to useless so the risk wasn't that great.